git-pull/website/code_explorer/django-vs-flask-2017.rst

 Stretching the batteries
 """"""""""""""""""""""""

-Django isn't preventing your ability to articulate what you want.
-It's there to help you.
-Not get in your way.
-Allow me the oppurtunity to dispel FUD.
+Django isn't preventing custom solutions.
+It provides a couple of frameworks which complement each other and handles initializing the frameworks being used via project's settings.
+If a project doesn't leverage a component Django provides, it stays out of the way.

-Let's try a few examples of how we can flex Django.
+Let's try a few examples of how flexible Django is.

 **Scenario 1:** Displaying a user profile on a website.